warpdotdev/Warp/README.md

 ## Support and Questions

-1. See our [docs](https://docs.warp.dev/) for a walkthrough of the features within our app.
+1. See our [docs](https://docs.warp.dev/) for a walk-through of the features within our app.
 2. Join our [Discord](https://discord.gg/warpdotdev) to chat with other users and get immediate help with members of the Warp team.

 For anything else, please don't hesitate to reach out via email at hello at warpdotdev